On our radar: Brød & Taylor Sourdough Home

 How to choose the perfect colour for your kitchen

-When choosing the perfect colour palette for kitchen, it’s not just the appliances and cabinets that you should consider.
+When choosing the perfect colour palette for a kitchen, it’s not just the appliances and cabinets that you should consider.
 Also think about the counter-tops, splash-backs, walls and flooring of the kitchen.
-Here’s a few tips how you can follow when selecting kitchen colour schemes.
+Here are a few tips how you can follow when selecting kitchen colour schemes.

 • Create a mood board when choosing a kitchen cabinet colour